gvwilson/thirdbit/fiction/iffy/index.md

 Who else knows about this?
 No, no, none of that."
 He waved away whatever Wales was about to say.
-"Somebody or something went to a lot of trouble to hack Doctor Johel's precious G-80.
+"Somebody or something sent the *Taroona* after you, and my core says there's less than a two percent change that the Brazilians just happened to be in the right place at the right time to sink her.
 And then there's this."
-He gestured to bring up a ghostly video of a patched-together maintenance bot twitching and shaking on damp gray cobblestones.
-Iffy gasped.
-It was French Henry.
-Even as she watched the bot froze, its heavy manipulators still trying to pry open its own carapace.
+He gestured to bring up an image of the G-80, now motionless next to the diamond wedge in front of the mansion.

-"I don't believe in coincidences," the governor said,
+"I don't believe in coincidences," the governor continued.
-"And neither does the city core, so I'll ask again: who else knows about this base?"
+"So I'll ask again:
+who else knows about this base?"

 Wales exhaled slowly.